jjd274/hudl-login-test/README.md

 # HUDL Login Test Suite

-This project is designed to automate login tests for the Hudl recruitment task, using cypress and cucumber.
+This project is designed to automate login tests for the Hudl recruitment task, using Cypress and Cucumber.

 Cucumber is an automation framework for Behavior-Driven Development.
 The specifications are written in plain text, which allows them to be easily understandable for all stakeholders.